DavidMinAZ/monaco-in-dioxus/README.md

 ```

 ### NOTE
 Compiling for Ubuntu I had no issues with the CSS loading properly once I started serving it via Warp, as well.
+(Prior to that, serving via Dioux dev server looked fine but broke on release build.)

 However, I am still in the process of troubleshooting the build on Windows which seems to diregard a lot of the styling of the outer application UI.